 Galway, with a population of 65,000, is the third largest city in the Republic of Ireland and one of Europe’s fastest growing urban centers.
 Located on the west coast of Ireland, near the sea, it is a vibrant, cosmopolitan city, with a thriving cultural and commercial community.
 The campus itself is situated on the banks of the River Corrib, close to the center of Galway, on a most attractive site.

 Required after arrival in Ireland.
 Students must register with the Garda Siochana (Police) in the area in which they reside within three months of arrival in Ireland.
 There is a €300 fee for registering.

-Non-US citizens should consult with National University of Ireland: Galway and Denise Allison, Director of International Student Services, before applying to the program.
+Non-US citizens should consult with National University of Ireland: Galway and the Office of International Student Support before applying to the program.

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting tuition payments to the program.
-Students pay NUI Galway room and board fees directly to NUI Galway.
+Students pay IFSA room and board fees directly to IFSA

 Courses (also called Modules) are credited in ECTS (European Credit Transfer System).
 The ECTS protocol allocates 60 credits for a full academic year’s work, and 30 credits to a semester’s work.
 Most students can expect to take 5 -7 courses per semester, depending on the ECTS awarded for the courses.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 The intensive Irish/Gaelic course will fulfill the language requirement.

 Classes are generally delivered through lectures, which are normally held in large or medium sized lecture halls and which provide the foundations on which students are expected to explore further through independent reading.

 Lectures can be supplemented by smaller tutorials or seminar classes which provide an opportunity for discussion in a smaller group setting.